tethysplatform/tethys/docs/installation/production/docker/salt_state.rst

 What's Next?
 ============

-Continue to the next tutorial to learn how to run the custom image using Docker Compose.
+Continue to the next tutorial to learn how build the image.